 BE A READER YOURSELF

-Just like a time for Play, have a dedicated time to read a book with your child.
-We have a bedtime read and occasional mid-day reads.
-Whenever you find time, squeeze in to read and it will eventually become a habit for them.
-No matter how old they are, keep reading to your child.
+Set aside a special time to read a book with your child, just like you have a time for play.
+We read to our child before bed and sometimes in the middle of the day.
+Whenever you have a chance, read to your child.
+It will become a habit for them.
+No matter how old they are, keep reading to them.

 HAVE BOOKS EVERYWHERE

-When I say have books everywhere, it’s unnecessary to have Pinterest-worthy bookshelves.
-Have small book nooks around your home.
-We have a small shelf in our bedroom, two in his playroom, and in the remaining rooms.
-I have a book basket across all rooms.
-Book baskets are so helpful and easier for the child to pick them and read independently.
+When I say “have books everywhere,” I don’t mean you need Pinterest-worthy bookshelves.
+Instead, create small book nooks around your home.
+We have a small shelf in our bedroom, and two in our playroom.
+I also place book baskets in every room.
+Book baskets are helpful and make it easier for children to pick books and read independently.

 ENCOURAGE BOOKISH PLAY